 Recognize that an argument is a process where two (or more) people try to prove that someone is wrong.
 Thus, arguments seldom exhibit kindness.
 And arguments never resolve anything.

 12) Let the Other Person Be the Star

 For example, let them be special, knowledgeable, and important during your conversation.

 Let them teach you things – even if you already know them.

-Let them tell a better story – even if you have a bigger one.
+Let them tell their story – even if you have a better one.

 And let them express opinions – even if you disagree.

 If you disagree with something that you heard, accept that the other person had the courage to express their views.
 Now you know what they consider to be important.